freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/match-letters-of-the-alphabet.english.md

 ## Description
 <section id='description'>
-You saw how you can use <dfn>character sets</dfn> to specify a group of characters to match, but that's a lot of typing when you need to match a large range of characters (for example, every letter in the alphabet).
+You saw how you can use character sets to specify a group of characters to match, but that's a lot of typing when you need to match a large range of characters (for example, every letter in the alphabet).
 Fortunately, there is a built-in feature that makes this short and simple.
 Inside a character set, you can define a range of characters to match using a hyphen character: <code>-</code>.
 For example, to match lowercase letters <code>a</code> through <code>e</code> you would use <code>[a-e]</code>.